🕸️ How Can We Crawl a Site on Google? – A Simple Guide

 🔍 What is Crawling?

 Crawling is when Google sends its bots (called “Googlebot”) to visit your website and read your pages.
-Once it crawls your pages, it can index them – which means they may appear in Google search results.

 ✅ Step-by-Step: How to Get Google to Crawl Your Site